ptamarov/go-graphs/README.md

 ```go
 func (*Graph) DistanceFrom(source int) map[int]int
 ```
-`DistanceFrom` returns a map that assigns each vertex of the graph to the shortest distance to the source vertex.
-A value of `-1` reports the vertex is unreachable from source.
+`DistanceFrom` returns a map that assigns each node of the graph to the shortest distance to the source node.
+A value of `-1` reports the node is unreachable from source.

 #### func `ShortestDistanceTreeFrom`
 ```go
 func (g *Graph) ShortestDistanceTreeFrom(source int) map[int]int
 ```
-`ShortestDistanceTreeFrom` returns a map assigning a vertex to its parent in a shortest distance tree to the source.
-Any unreachable vertex is assigned the parent parent `-1`; source is also assigned the parent `-1`.
+`ShortestDistanceTreeFrom` returns a map assigning a node to its parent in a shortest distance tree to the source.
+Any unreachable node is assigned the parent parent `-1`; source is also assigned the parent `-1`.

 #### func `ShortestPathsFrom`